Dhruv Pandove: Death

 At the conclusion of the Deodhar Trophy quarterfinal, Pandove was travelling from Sambalpur to his hometown Patiala.
 After getting off the train at Ambala Cantt, he took a cab to Patiala on the night of 31 January 1992.
 He died near Ambala as the cab met with an accident on the Grand Trunk Road.
 The cab driver was also killed and Pandove's friend Bittu was critically injured.
 Pandove's death was mentioned by BBC and the Australian commentators of the Australia-India Test match that was happening at Perth.
 The Indian team observed a two minutes' silence before the start of the match.

 The Baradari Ground in Patiala was renamed as "Dhruve Pandove Stadium" in 1992.
 The Pandove family started a trust called the Dhruv Pandove Trust in 1994.
-According to the Tribune, the main goals of the trust was "to promote the game, nurture young talent and also organise blood donation camps to commemorate the death of Dhruv."
+According to the Tribune, the main goals of the trust were "to promote the game, nurture young talent and also organise blood donation camps to commemorate the death of Dhruv."
 The trust also assumed the management of the Dhruve Pandove Stadium and has since been responsible for its maintenance.
 In 1999, the trust started training young cricketers.

 The Punjab Cricket Association started a cricket tournament named after Pandove (Dhruv Pandove Trophy) in 2011.